enix/kube-image-keeper/README.md

 - a `Deployment` to run kuik's controllers,
 - a `DaemonSet` to run kuik's image proxy,
-- a `StatefulSet` to run kuik's image cache.
+- a `StatefulSet` to run kuik's image cache, a `Deployment` is used instead when this component runs in HA mode.

 The image cache will obviously require a bit of disk space to run (see [Garbage collection and limitations](#garbage-collection-and-limitations) below).
 Otherwise, kuik's components are fairly lightweight in terms of compute resources.
 This shows CPU and RAM usage with the default setup, featuring two controllers in HA mode: